mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Editor/index.md

 #### Help

 A link to a help page associated with the current language.
+A link to a syntax validator is provided for some languages.

 ![MAMP](help.png)